 - Classic: This is a regular cup of coffee.
 A simple, classic coffee.

-- Rich: The strength is between espresso option and classic and works well with milk based coffee drinks.
+- Rich: The strength is between the espresso option and classic and works well with milk-based coffee drinks.

 - Iced: This is a genius idea and permits you to brew your coffee over ice.
 The machine compensates for the fact that your cup or carafe will contain ice and will not overflow.

 - Café Forte: An option only on Ninja Coffee Bar machines.
 This is where it will produce a short, focused and concentrated hot coffee that is close to but not quite an espresso.

 - Specialty: A strong shot of coffee that is similar to an espresso and can be used to make a latte, flat white, cappuccino or any milk based coffee drink.

 The Café Forte – literally meaning strong coffee – is only on the Ninja Coffee Bar, which is slowly being sunset.
 The Rich and Specialty coffee produces a good strong coffee that will hit the spot.

 The cold coffee settings are very well-thought-out as they will produce a complex but simple cold brew and a very good iced coffee and produce a good cold beverage that will suit you well during a hot day.